Mitch Clem: Early life

 Clem was born in Minneapolis, on September 15, 1982.
 He moved around through various locations in Minnesota, including Coon Rapids, Brooklyn Park, Andover, Melrose, Duluth, and St. Cloud.
 He says that this is a result of his "rampant inability to sit still for more than six months at a time."

 Clem became interested in comic strips as a child, reading the newspaper strips.
 He cites Calvin and Hobbes and The Far Side as the most influential on him in those days.
 He also credits Looney Tunes as being a childhood influence on his interest in cartooning.

 In the later part of elementary school, he began developing an interest in superhero comics Batman and the Flash.
 In high school, his interest in comic books grew to include what he calls "really weird indie books," The Tick, Johnny the Homicidal Maniac, Sandman, Milk & Cheese, and the crime works of Brian Michael Bendis.
 He had no interest in superheroes at that time, until he read Watchmen, Batman: The Dark Knight Returns, and Daredevil: Guardian Devil.
-He is now an avid fan of DC Comics characters, which he references frequently in his blog and in his autobiographical comic, My Stupid Life.